MicroTestCarver/SCAM-2023-replication/README.md

 ```

 Optional subcommands:
 -l: the log will be displayed on Shell instead of writing on a file.
--ti: if you want to ignore specific classes, you can use traceignore file which accepts Wildcard Pattern Matching
+-ti: if you want to ignore specific classes, you can use traceignore file which accepts Wildcard Pattern Matching.
--tt: if you want to use a specific trace file, instead of the default one
+-tt: if you want to use a specific trace file, instead of the default one.

 If you want to use ```XML``` serialization type (default is JSON), you need to set ```SERIALIZE_TYPE = "xml"``` in callTrace.java.
 Also, if you want to change the trace script, it is possible by changing this file.
 In addition, it is possible to use ```execution-trace.sh``` instead of the trace command.